faubertdor/math_tutor/README.md

 Math Tutor
 ==
-This is a simple Ruby program that admisters arithmetic problems up to two digits.
+This is a simple Ruby program that administers arithmetic problems up to two digits.